percona/percona-backup-mongodb/doc/source/config.rst

 - :ref:`pitr` configuration is available as of v1.3.0
 - :ref:`restore.config` are available as of v1.3.2

-Run |pbm-config-list| to see the whole config.
+Run :command:`pbm config --list` to see the whole config.
 (Sensitive fields such as keys will be redacted.)

 .. _pbm.config.initialize: